didit-protocol/didit-sdk/README.md

 ## Examples

 The following examples are provided in the [examples](./examples/) folder of this repo.
-The example contains a first view 'localhost:3030' where you can test the ConnetButton and a second view 'localhost:3030/app' where you can login, logout and check the auth status from with you own buttons and hooks!
+The example contains a first view 'localhost:3000' where you can test the `ConnetButton``, login components, logout and check the auth status from with you own buttons and hooks!

-- SDK for reactJS
+- To run and develop in the example app:
-  - `cd examples/with-create-react-app`
+  - Move to the example app: `cd examples/with-create-react-app`
-  - `pnpm install`
+  - Install dependencies: `pnpm install`
   - Copy the .env.example file to .env and fill in the required variables
+  - Run the local dev server: `pnpm dev`
+  - Try it out on [localhost:3000](http://localhost:3000)!

+## Packages

+The Didit-SDK is composed of 2 packages:
+- [didit-sdk (rainbowkit)](./packages/rainbowkit/package.json): The main package that contains all the components and hooks to connect to Didit.
+- [didit-provider (rainbowkit-siwe-next-auth)](./packages/rainbowkit-siwe-next-auth/package.json): A provider that allows you to connect to Didit.

+To run and develop in a package:

+- Install dependencies: `pnpm install`
+- Move to the package: `cd packages/rainbowkit`
+- Build the package: `pnpm build`
+- Move to the example app: `cd examples/with-create-react-app`
+- Install dependencies: `pnpm install`
-  - `pnpm dev`
+- Run the local dev server: `pnpm dev`
-  - try it out on localhost:3000!
+- Try it out on [localhost:3000](http://localhost:3000)!

+⚠️  Now you can start developing in the package.
+To check the changes in the example app, you need to run `pnpm build` in the package and `pnpm i && pnpm run dev` in the example app.

 ## How to integrate